csc301-winter-2020/team-project-14-djno/deliverables/README.md

 1. To access the application, go here [Helpouts](http://helpoutsbackend.eba-sjgpbyfy.us-east-2.elasticbeanstalk.com/index.html).
 2. To login click, on the google login icon and it will lead the user to a google authentication pop-up.
 3. If the authentication is successful, the user is lead to the home page, if unsuccessful he will remain at the login page.
 If this is a new user in the system, he will be registered in the database.
 4. From the home page, clicking the profile button leads to a page with a form, which the user can edit his personal information and save.
+The user can also logout by pressing the __logout__ button on this page.
 5. From the home page, clicking on the Settings buttons leads to a page with another form, which users can fill out the fields with appropriate information about their location, schedule and preferences, and save.
 6. The user can post a request using the **+** icon on the bottom right hand side, where a pop-up form is displayed.
 The user needs to fill out the form with appropriate information of his request and submit it, then wait for the internal algorithm to find him a match.
 7. The user can view matches of his request from his homepage.

 ## Development Requirements